 Going-rate pricing sets prices at market prices.
 In other words, prices will be relatively similar between companies.

-This approach is usually applied to homogeneous products such as commodities.
-These products have minimal variations in features and functions.
+This approach is usually applied to homogeneous products, such as commodities, which have minimal variations in features and functions.
 Thus, consumers find it difficult to differentiate products between different companies.

 For example, if market prices are unavailable, a company might set the price based on market leader pricing.
-They will increase or decrease the selling price depending on the steps taken by the market leader.
+Depending on the steps taken by the market leader, the company will increase or decrease the selling price.

 Penetration pricing